-We will update this page regularly with any updates or changes to the route due to bad weather or other circumstances.
+We will update this page when appropriate with any information about or changes to the route due to bad weather or other circumstances.
 We will try to offer alternative walking suggestions where possible so you can still enjoy the Two Moors Way route.
 We will also post information about upcoming events of interest to Two Moors Way/Devon Coast to Coast walkers.

 Please get in touch if you have any news or further information you feel will be useful to other walkers.

 TEMPORARY PATH CLOSURE 9 APRIL TO 9 OCTOBER 2021

 We have received notice of the above regarding a short section of the route in Mid Devon (Stage 6 – between Prestons and Whelmstone Cross).
 This closure will be in force from 9 April to 9 October 2021(at most) and is due to work on the Exeter–Okehampton railway line.
 TMW walkers will need to follow the lanes east towards Colebrooke in order to cross the railway line and rejoin the route (see map above and OS Explorer 113 Okehampton/OS Landranger 191).

 IMPORTANT NOTICE FOR WILD CAMPERS AT ALL TIMES

 Wild camping is only permitted in certain areas of #Dartmoor, and comes with rules and regulations.
 Visit https://www.dartmoor.gov.uk/abo…/about-us-maps/camping-map for details.
 Camping is not permitted on Spitchwick Common (including alongside the River Dart around Newbridge) on Stage 4.

 Our next organised walk will take place on Saturday 25 April 2020 and will cover the stretch from Clannaborough to Witheridge (with a shorter option).
 For details and to register please email email@example.com.
 The photo above shows cottages in the pretty Mid Devon village of Witheridge.